nnlgsakib/edufs/README.md

 Usage
-To use eduFs, install it by clicking this url [installation url](https://ipfs.io/ipfs/QmebZ46pvJfSgG4AMTNnun3qZqpZxco2EzdAqRdSjZ85yd?filename=edufs.exe)
+To use eduFs, install it by clicking this  [installation url](https://ipfs.io/ipfs/QmebZ46pvJfSgG4AMTNnun3qZqpZxco2EzdAqRdSjZ85yd?filename=edufs.exe)

 # Get the status of your IPFS node: